radgrad/docusaurus2/docs/developers/patterns/sticky-state.md

 We want certain state variables to be available across components and to not lose their value when the user navigates back and forth between pages in the application.

-Currently, we implement this behavior using Redux.
-Using Redux is pretty complicated.
+Previously, we implemented this behavior using Redux.
+But we discovered that Redux is a pretty complicated solution if all you want to do is provide more "global" access to state variables.

 ## Solution

-We now have an alternative to Redux called "Sticky State", based upon [Simpler State](https://simpler-state.js.org/).  useStickyState() is a React Hook and is used in exactly the same manner as useState().
+RadGrad now implements a utility component called "Sticky State", based upon [Simpler State](https://simpler-state.js.org/).
+The StickyState component provides a hook called useStickyState() and is used in exactly the same manner as useState().

 For example, to create a non-sticky state variable, you use the useState() hook: